Flogging Faith

 However, its purity undoubtedly symbolizes the deceit hidden in the Holy Temple.

+Lindelt’s knowledge nevertheless remains extremely fragmentary.
 Based on Licia’s dialogue, the Archdrake Sect teaches that miracles are powers of the world’s beginning inherited from the time of the First Flame.
-This accurately describes the origins and nature of the gods’ sunlight magic, but Licia indicates that the temple doesn’t actually know what the First Flame is, meaning that they are only parroting scripture.
-The cleric sells various miracles including Heal and the more advanced Med Heal.
-The latter’s description points out that few stories of the gods have completely survived the ages, so most of the longer texts like Med Heal are simply restorations of the original.
+This accurately describes the origins and nature of the gods’ sunlight magic, but Licia indicates that the temple doesn’t actually know what the First Flame is — in other words, members merely parrot their sources whilst retaining a superficial understanding of the content.
+Indeed, the various miracles Licia sells include Heal and the more advanced Med Heal.
+The latter’s description points out how few stories of the gods have completely survived the ages, so most of the longer texts like Med Heal are simply restorations of the original.
 This inevitably leads to confusion, as is the case with Wrath of the Gods and its derivatives.
 With so many epigones developed as a miracle is passed down the generations, no one can tell which is the original.
 Emit Force is accurately surmised to be an epigone of Force, but the only thing certain about Force and Wrath of the Gods is that they share a vague source.

-Miracles are said to be things inherited from the time of the “First Flame”.
-It’s the power of the world’s beginning.
+Miracles are said to be things inherited from the time of “fire’s beginning”.
+In other words, it is the power of the world’s beginning.
 How magnificent, right!
-Now, seek the power of miracles too, you.
+Now, seek the power of miracles too, friend.
 That is undoubtedly the blessed path.

-What is the First Flame…?
-It’s, err… E-Even if I told you now, it’s not like you can comprehend it!
+What is fire’s beginning, huh…?
+It is, err… E-Even if I told you now, it is not like you can comprehend it!
 Boost your faith!
-Studying even more miracles is required!
+Further mastering miracles is required!

 The Japanese description for Wrath of the Gods blames these uncertainties on the names of the eponymous gods having long been lost.
 This is reinforced by the description for Lightning Spear, which Licia also knows.
-Lindelt was aware of the gods who left behind these holy texts but not their true names, making it no more knowledgeable of the world’s history than any other human nation in the game’s setting.
-At the very least, the temple does seem to know about the homeland of Gwyn’s tribe since Licia makes a pilgrimage to Heiden ruins in the hopes of visiting the local church she heard about — convenient, considering that said ruins are in the same southern half of the continent that pilgrims were already heading to.
-That being the case, Licia is quick to abandon her trek to the church after discovering that the city itself is deserted, so Heide’s current state isn’t widely known among Lindelt’s clergy.
-As the clergywoman puts it, Lindelt only receives the gods’ blessings by faithfully praying with the scriptures they propagate, retaining only a superficial understanding of what they read.
+Lindelt was aware of the gods who left behind these holy texts but not their true names, making the country little more knowledgeable of the history than any other New World nation.
+At the very least, the temple does seem to know about the homeland of Gwyn’s tribe, since Licia makes a pilgrimage to Heide’s Tower of Flame in the hopes of visiting the Cathedral of Blue she had heard about.
+The ruins’ location no doubt contributed to the sacrality of southern Drangleic; the Cleric’s Parma used on pilgrimage is stored alongside the Tower Shield at the cathedral, and we can loot a monastery charm deeper into the Heiden ruins.
+That being the case, Licia is quick to abandon her trek to the church after discovering the city deserted, so Heide’s current state isn’t widely known among Lindelt’s clergy.

 Even so, the Archdrake Sect has organized their temple well.
-Most clergyman are provided a basic holy bell at first before receiving a Protective Chime used by the average Lindelt cleric, presumably named so for its high casting speed.
+Most clergyman are provided a basic holy bell, but clerics in Lindelt typically receive the Protective Chime, presumably named so for its high casting speed.
 Those who then ascend to the higher ranks receive the Priest’s Chime, which may suggest that the clergymen may have only just then been ordained as priests.
 This makes sense given the time and dedication required to be a devout cleric of the temple.
 Simple miracles like Heal are widely used by the clergy, but longer and far more abstruse texts like Great Heal require holy men and women to train their faith and memory for a long time in order to use it in full.
 Even memorizing an excerpt is pretty advanced, so it is no surprise that few are willing to study Great Heal’s magnificent tale to completion despite its even greater results.
 Most new members of the clergy probably don’t have the level of faith and knowledge required to even be considered for the priesthood.
 To be fair, there were other avenues available to them.

 Replenishment is a mid-ranked healing miracle used by Lindelt’s holy knights in the same fashion as the cleric warriors of the Way of White in DS1.
 While the spell already made warriors not fall in battle on the front lines, a stronger version has since been invented.
 This variant is Resplendent Life, or “overflowing life” (溢れ出る生命) in reference to the Japanese name of Replenishment being “life gush”, (生命湧き) and it is a “great” miracle like Great Heal.
 This implies it is similarly length and complex, which is why high-ranking clergymen use it.
-Forsalle, (フォーサル) whose name is seemingly derived from Force, (フォース) was one such cleric who specialized in this spell and earned a reputation battling in various places.
+Forsalle was one such cleric who specialized in this spell and earned a reputation battling in various places.
 Though his enemies considered his powers demonic, he is extolled in Lindelt as a holy knight, proving that one can train and climb the ranks without being your standard man or woman of the cloth.
-Indeed, Lindelt was able to rival Drangleic precisely because its devout warriors were unafraid of death and used miracles the temple has constantly refined.
+Certainly, Lindelt was able to rival Drangleic precisely because its devout warriors were unafraid of death and used miracles the temple has constantly refined.

 Lindelt has certainly produced excellent works in devotion to the gods.
 The Ring of Restoration passively heals its wearer over time and symbolizes House Osteria, who have passed it down for presumably generations.
 The Osterias are a distinguished noble family in Lindelt, so the ring represents both them and their incredible wealth and prosperity.
 At the same time, the ring easily breaks due to its fragility, which the description suggests is another one of its lessons.
 Basically, the Osteria who originally created it likely intentionally made it so delicate as a reminder of how easily they could lose the luxuries they enjoy; ultimately, they are worldly excess that they can live without and shouldn’t take for granted.
 This falls in line with the family’s Japanese name, which reads the same as Austria (オーストリア) but is more likely derived from the English word “austere” (オースティール) commonly used to describe religious ascetics.
 Each generation of House Osteria is warned to maintain humility before the gods.